-The Vox Photo Project was also endorsed by United Nations Women for an in-house exhibit at the UN Headquarters in New York.
+The Vox Photo Project was also endorsed by United Nations Women in 2018, for an in-house exhibit at the UN Headquarters in New York.

 Photographers use their cameras as tools of exploration, passports to inner sanctums, instruments for change.
 Their images are proof that photography matters — now more than ever.